Read more about how we are building a bank that is safe, simple and smart.

 We monitor payments and transactions, so we protect customers, society, and the Group.
 And when needed, we stop payments and close accounts and relationships where activity is suspicious or cannot be appropriately explained.

 We have a committed investment and funding plan to support this.
-Over the past three years NatWest Group has invested almost £700m in anti-money laundering systems and controls.
+We continue to invest in anti-money laundering systems and controls.
 And we continue to enhance the policies, processes and systems used to combat the continuously evolving threat of financial crime.

 Detecting and preventing financial crime is everyone’s job at NatWest Group.
 We run annual training for all colleagues, and we target additional training for those in specialist roles.
 Today, we have over 5,000 colleagues dedicated to detecting and preventing financial crime and fraud.